fluent/fluent-package-builder/README.md

 * Remove `embedded` directory by omnibus
   * Use `/opt/td-agent/bin/fluent-cat` instead of `/opt/td-agent/embedded/bin/fluent-cat`
 * Update core components: ruby, jemalloc and more
+* Add td-agent-apt-source deb package for maintaining apt-line and keyring
+  * Download it and install by `apt install`, then you can install td-agent via `apt install td-agent`.
+  * td-agent-apt-source deb package is created to install td-agent easily.
+Currently it points to td-agent 4 apt-line.

 See also [this issue](https://github.com/treasure-data/omnibus-td-agent/issues/219) for omnibus problems.